 - Names shall be placed in nomination by the voting members at the July Council meeting.
-A ballot shall be prepared by the Officers prior to the August Council meeting.
+A ballot shall be prepared by the incumbent Officers prior to the August Council meeting.
 Officers shall be elected by secret ballot at the August Council meeting.
-The Senior Director of Human Resources (or his/her designee) shall preside at the election and all elected members shall cast a ballot.
+The Associate Vice-Chancellor of Human Resources (or designee) shall preside at the election and all elected members shall cast a ballot.
 In the case of a tie, another vote will be taken after discussion.
-Should a tie still exist, the Senior Director of Human Resources will draw to break the tie.
+Should a tie still exist, the Associate Vice-Chancellor of Human Resources (or designee) will draw to break the tie.

 - Term of office shall be one (1) year.